AronToYou/wavgen/docs/sphinx/source/info/spectrum.rst

 This software is based around the **Spectrum M4i.6631-x8** AWG device.
 Specifically, the one found in LL104-Campbell;
 installed directly to the motherboard of CavityQED, an E6 owned desktop computer.

-We provide a copy of the official `manual <file:./_static/card_manual.pdf>`_, otherwise look below for a concise snapshot of the most essential properties I found relevant for operating the software.
+You can read the official `manual <file:../_static/card_manual.pdf>`_, or otherwise look below for a concise snapshot of the most essential properties, relevant for operating the software.

 Numerical Specifications
 ------------------------